OCA/delivery-carrier/delivery_carrier_max_weight_constraint/README.rst

 Usage
 =====

-The constraint can be enabled at multiple levels:
+The constraint can be enabled at two levels:

 -  Company: *Settings* - *Inventory* - *Shipping* -> Overweight packages
    forbidden
-- Carrier with company level as default
-- Package type with carrier level as default
+-  Package type with company level as default

 If the constraint is disabled at the package type level Odoo behaves the usual way.